The stoneware pots are burnished with a smooth stone or metal spoon prior to being bisque-fired at low temperature to preserve the shining patina.

 By rubbing the hard surface against the leather hard clay, the clay particles on the surface become aligned reflecting light, giving a shine to the pot.

-Prior to being placed in the pitfire, the pots are sometimes decorated with natural oxides (chrome, red iron) and stains to enhance the surface.
+Prior to being placed in the pitfire, the pots are sometimes decorated with lithographs, as well as natural oxides (chrome, red iron) and stains to enhance the surface.

 The burnished pots are then fired in an earth pit, the oldest method of "baking" a pot dating back nearly 30,000 years.

 I have also experimented with glass frit on slab built bottles, a distant testimony to the first industrial revolution.

 The spectrum of colours obtained from the oxides and firing conditions is reminiscent of cave art and paintings.

 Cave painting of spotted horses and hand prints at Pech Merle (France)

 Photo by Dean Snow